rahataid/rahat-documentation/docs/Introduction/Rahat Projects/Anticipatory Action.md

 #### AA Fund/Budget Management
 - Allocate and track resources and budgets throughout the disaster response process.
 - Supports token or voucher-based distribution using blockchain technology.
-- Enhances transparency, accountability, and reduces fraud or mismanagement.
+- Enhances transparency and accountability, and reduces fraud or mismanagement.

+#### Payout Initiation
+- With the integration of applications such as NCHL or FSP, payouts can be initiated directly from the system.
+- This payout initiation is supported by the Budget Management feature and integration with external apps like NCHL.

 #### Communication Management
 - Facilitates seamless communication among stakeholders.